Did you know?

 How do Nudibranchs communicate?

-The Nudibranch can detect its prey or other Nudibranchs thanks to olfactory sensors in a pair of tentacles on its head called rhinophores.
-Most Nudibranchs have the capacity to retract their rhinophores and conceal them in a cavity in their skin if they detect a hazard since the rhinophores protrude out and are a lure for hungry fish.
+The Nudibranch can detect its prey or other species with the help of its olfactory sensors in a pair of tentacles on its head called rhinophores.
+Most of them have the capacity to retract their rhinophores and conceal them in a cavity in their skin if they detect a hazard since the rhinophores protrude out and are a lure for hungry fish.

 About Ocean Info